bsmith89/human-gut-diversity-manuscript/manuscript.md

-Despite the anaerobic nature of the intestinal lumen, the gut epithelium is richly perfused with blood, resulting in diffusion of oxygen through the mucose layer into the internal environment.
+Despite the anaerobic nature of the intestinal lumen, the gut epithelium is richly perfused with blood, resulting in diffusion of oxygen through the mucous layer into the internal environment.
 This proximodistal oxygen gradient suggests that some gut bacteria, especially those occupying the mucosa,